deepanshs/mrinversion/docs/getting_started.rst

 ====================================

 We have put together a set of guidelines for using the `mrinversion` package.
-We encourage our users to follow these guidelines to promote consistency.
+We encourage our users to follow these guidelines for consistency.

-Considering the NMR audience, what better example to start with than a spinning sideband spectrum.
-For illustrative purposes, we use a synthetic one-dimensional purely anisotropic spinning sideband spectrum.
-You may consider this as a cross-section of your 2D MAT/PASS dataset.
+Let's examine the inversion of a purely anisotropic MAS sideband spectrum into a 2D distribution of nuclear shielding anisotropy parameters.
+For illustrative purposes, we use a synthetic one-dimensional purely anisotropic spectrum.
+Think of this as a cross-section of your 2D MAT/PASS dataset.

-Okay, let's start with the prediction of the nuclear shielding tensor parameters from this spectrum.

 **Import relevant modules**